 I graduated from the University of Texas San Antonio with a BBA in Operations Management and returned to earn an MBA in Management.
 I have always dreamed of my own observatory and now that my education was complete (at least for now).
 I finally had the time, money, opportunity and encouragement from my wife.
 Initially I began to look just for land to have somewhere dark to setup my scope and I knew it had to be at least 35 miles north from San Antonio.
 I spent about three months searching in vain for my ideal site.
 The land was either too expensive or located in an area that would not work for 'serious astronomy.'
 Christmas Eve of 2006 while at my Mom's house I spoke with my Mom's cousin's Husband (Jim Todd) who lived in an ideal area for astronomy and he told me his neighbor's 6.5 acres was up for sale!

 I am a native of San Antonio and have lived here for all but two years of my life.
-My wife Lynn and I have been very happily married for 18 years and have two children, a 16 year old boy and a 12 year old girl.
+My wife Lynn and I have been very happily married for 25 years and have two children, a 23 year old Son (1st LT, US.
+Army) and a 19 year old girl (College student, Computer Science major).
 I am a child at heart and collect toys from my past, especially trains.
 I have most of the 1957 Lionel HO trains (although I was not around in '57) issued in a large display case in my home office.
 My son and I are also avid gamers, mostly Modern Warfare, World at War, and flight sims.

 During my career, after 8 years with Shire Pharmaceuticals, I left the pharmaceutical industry for 2